BastiaanJansen/jwt-java/README.md

 ### Payload

 The second part of the token is the payload, which contains the claims.
 Claims are statements about an entity and additional data.
-Reserved claims are called registred claims.
-There are seven registred claims:
+Reserved claims are called registered claims.
+There are seven registered claims:
 * `iss`: Issuer, identifies the principal that issued the JWT
 * `sub`: Subject, identifies the principal that is the subject of the JWT
 * `aud`: Audience, identifies the principal that is the audience of the JWT